janoliver/inkslides/README.md

 kept by inkscapeslide.
 This, however, slows down the compilation, because it recompiles all the slides!

+In addition, you can give the `-w, --watch` parameter.
+If that one is present, the script keeps running and watches the input SVG file for changes.
+If one is detected, the presentation is automatically recompiled.

 ## Acknowledgements

 The idea and many concepts of this script are taken from